 - 1. Marine Transportation Operation, BS\\.
 Normally a four year course of study leading to a Bachelor's degree and a Merchant Marine License as Third Mate, Unlimited Tonnage.
-Participation in the Regiment is a requirement of this degree. - 2.
-Vessel Operations and Technology, BS\\.
-Normally a four year course of study leading to a Bachelor's degree and a Merchant Marine License as Mate, 500 Ton or 1600 Ton.
+Participation in the Regiment is a requirement of this degree. - Vessel Operations and Technology, BS\\.
+Normally a four year course of study leading to a Bachelor's degree and prepares students for a Mate less than 500 GRT or 1600 GRT Near Coastal or Ocean Merchant Marine License.
 Regimental participation is not required. - 3.
 Small Vessel Operation, AS\\.
-Normally a two year course of study leading to an Associate's degree and a Merchant Marine License as Mate, 200 Ton, Near Coastal.
+Normally a two year course of study leading to an Associate's degree and prepares for a Mate less than 200 GRT Near Coastal Merchant Marine License.
 Regimental participation is not required. - 4.
 Small Craft Design, AS.
 A two year collaborative program offered between Maine Maritime Academy and The Landing School of Boatbuilding and Design.
 Students in the Small Craft Design program must apply and be accepted to both Maine Maritime Academy and The Landing School\.
 Students are required to complete one full year in residence at Maine Maritime Academy and a full-immersion 10 month course at The Landing School.
 The Landing School is located in Kennebunkport, Maine. - 5.
 Small Craft Systems, AS.
 A two year collaborative program offered between Maine Maritime Academy and The Landing School of Boatbuilding and Design.
 Students in the Small Craft Systems program must apply and be accepted to both Maine Maritime Academy and The Landing School\.
 Students are required to complete one full year in residence at Maine Maritime Academy and a full-immersion 10 month course at The Landing School.
 The Landing School is located in Kennebunkport, Maine.